Soapy Massage in Bangkok: The Complete Guide

 Soapy massage is one of Thailand's most iconic massage traditions, with roots stretching back decades in Bangkok's entertainment and wellness scene.
 Unlike massage styles imported from abroad, soapy massage evolved locally and remains deeply associated with Thailand's capital city.
 The concept is simple but distinctive: a bathing experience in a large tub or jacuzzi filled with warm, soapy water, followed by a foam body scrub and a hands-on massage on a waterproof mattress.

 For visitors to Bangkok, soapy massage represents a uniquely Thai experience that you will not find replicated anywhere else in the world quite the same way.
-This guide walks you through everything from what happens during a session to how much you should expect to pay.
+This guide walks you through everything from what happens during a session to how much you should expect to pay — and how soapy massages in Bangkok compare with those in Pattaya and the rest of Thailand.

 What Is Soapy Massage?